hackolade/plugins/README.md

 4. numeric
 5. checkbox (boolean)
 6. properties group
+7. properties block
-7. field list
+8. field list
-8. field list with dropdown of attributes
+9. field list with dropdown of attributes

 Each control is further described below.
 The control is defined using the following syntax:
 **propertyName** *(string)* - required; used to display label in the Properties